zencart/documentation/Developer_Documentation/1.6/code_docs/pagination/pagination.md

 ### Results

-The public process method should create a results array containing the following
+The public process method should create a results array containing values to be used in the paginator output template.
+The format of this array is flexible, being dependant on how you want the view output to be rendered, but a look at the standard scroller should provide some hints as to the general values that should be returned.

+        $results['linkList']
+        $results['pagingVarName']
+        $results['hasItems']
+        $results['nextPage']
+        $results['totalItems']
+        $results['prevPage']
+        $results['fromItem']
+        $results['toItem']
+        $results['flagHasPrevious']
+        $results['flagHasNext']
+        $results['previousLink']
+        $results['nextLink']

 ### Example using the Standard Scroller